king-gizzard/monkey_data_pipeline/README.md

 ### Windows (10)

-Provided a `pipeline` folder, mirroring the one provided here is present on the Desktop, open a terminal by launching "cmd" from your start menu.
+Provided a `pipeline` folder - mirroring the one provided here - is present on the Desktop, open a terminal by launching "cmd" from your start menu.
 Then, navigate to the `python` subfolder by typing `cd Desktop\pipeline\python` in the terminal (and hitting [Enter]).
 Note that the current directory in the terminal can be checked with the `dir` command.
 When the output of `dir` shows the python script names, you will have managed to find the correct directory.
 Congratulations.